Learn more about setting up your IMAP server connection

 Security: This is the encryption method used by the IMAP server.
 The default value for secure sockets layer (SSL) is appropriate for most IMAP servers.

 Port: This is the TCP port number that's used to connect to the IMAP server.
-In Office 365, the only available value is 993 for SSL connections.
+In Microsoft 365 or Office 365, the only available value is 993 for SSL connections.
 Port 993 is appropriate for most IMAP servers.